Join Aecom for an exclusive Armed Forces insight event, designed to help former service personnel explore new career opportunities,…

 Electricians play a critical role in power generation and supply, focusing on installation, maintenance, and repair.
 The 18th Edition Wiring Regulations, introduced in July 2018, serve as the foundational requirement for entering the industry, demonstrating comprehensive knowledge of essential regulations.
 Individuals aiming for a career in this field must be well-versed in these regulations as they're fundamental for starting within the industry.

-The pathway to becoming a qualified civilian electrician involves pursuing qualifications such as the Inspection and Testing of Electrical Installation award and progressing to level 4 and beyond through bodies like Energy & Utility Skills.
+The pathway to becoming a qualified civilian electrician requires achieving the NVQ Level 3 in Electrotechnical Services.
+Additional qualifications, like the Inspection and Testing of Electrical Installation award, can enhance employment opportunities, but NVQ Level 3 is essential for entry.
 CITB forecasts a growing demand for qualified electricians in the coming years, presenting favourable prospects.
 However, transitioning to a civilian electrician role often requires substantial training, even for individuals with electrical experience during military service.

 Prospective electricians must pass the Electrotechnical Services NVQ at level 3, a crucial step in obtaining qualification.
 Consideration of allocating ELC funding toward this qualification might be beneficial.
-Apprenticeships with electrical contractors are viable paths, but availability depends on local job markets and employer demands.
+Apprenticeships with electrical contractors are viable paths, but availability depends on local job markets and employer demands, but individuals can also access fast-track training through Skills Bootcamps and Homebuilding Skills Hubs, providing an accelerated route to qualification.
 Completing City & Guilds Technical Certificates in Electro Technical Technology levels 2 and 3 at a college can offer theoretical grounding, but securing a work based NVQ is essential for full qualification.
 Industry bodies emphasize the importance of securing employment with an electrical contractor while pursuing certifications to ensure completion of the NVQ.

 For individuals leaving the armed forces aspiring to delve into electrical installation and maintenance, a clear understanding of these educational pathways and the requisite qualifications is fundamental for a successful transition into this field.